La Toya Jackson: 1992–2002: Further notoriety, financial difficulties, and escape

-1996–2002: Escape and seclusion

-When Jackson became aware that Gordon was planning to feature her in a pornographic film she decided she'd had enough.
-Jackson phoned brother Randy who flew to New York to help her escape while Gordon was out.
-Only days later, La Toya filed for divorce in Las Vegas and sued Gordon in civil court for years of abuse under the Violence Against Women Act.
+When Jackson became aware that Gordon was planning to feature her in a pornographic film, Jackson phoned brother Randy who flew to New York to help her escape while Gordon was out.
+Days later, La Toya filed for divorce in Las Vegas and sued Gordon in civil court for years of abuse under the Violence Against Women Act.
 She changed her name from La Toya Jackson-Gordon to La Toya Jackson, thus dropping use of her former middle name Yvonne.
 La Toya Jackson ended her estrangement with the entire Jackson family and returned home to Hayvenhurst.
-Jackson forgave her parents for her stifled upbringing reasoning, "I've come to realize that as we get older, we grow and learn a lot more.
+Jackson forgave her parents for her stifled upbringing, reasoning, "I've come to realize that as we get older, we grow and learn a lot more.
 And I think that my father and my mother, they raised children the best way they know how."
 According to La Toya, Michael knew that she was forced to attack him in the press against her will and he did not blame her.
 Jackson's last single of the 1990s was "Don't Break My Heart".

-After separating from Gordon, Jackson cloistered herself in her home and lived alone for the first time—the first six months she stated she never actually left her house due to being terrified of Gordon seeing her.
-Weary after her years of public scorn, she didn't know what to do with her life and was afraid to perform again.
-Jackson struggled to rebuild her confidence but was plagued with self-doubt, explaining, "I got to the point, [...] where—well, you know in the media they say things like, 'Oh, she can't sing.
-She has no talent.
-She can't dance.'
-I started believing that, and I was thinking, 'Oh my God'.
-And I started thinking, 'Oh gee, how could this happen to me?'
-How could I start believing this?"
+After separating from Gordon, Jackson cloistered herself in her home and lived alone for the first time.
+Weary after her years of public scorn, she was afraid to perform again and struggled to rebuild her confidence.
 After this time she started to perform in Europe and South America occasionally to start making money to pay off the huge debts which Gordon had accumulated in her name while they were married.
 In the wake of the September 11 attacks Jackson was moved to compose "Free the World".
-She performed the song for friends to a positive reception.
-This spurred on Jackson to write more songs, ending up with a full album, Startin' Over.
+She performed the song for friends to a positive reception and began working on further material.